Experts

 mustafa.bal@gc4ss.org

-Dr Bal received his PhD degree in Applied Anthropology from the Department of International & Transcultural Studies, TC, Columbia University in 2014.
+Dr Bal received his PhD in Applied Anthropology from the Department of International & Transcultural Studies, TC, Columbia University in 2014.
 He conducted ethnographic field research in the Republic of North Macedonia and Egypt.

 His main research interests include Contentious Politics and Social Movements, politics of Cyberspace, Cybersecurity, and Cyberpolitics in international relations.